What Will be Open in Taipei During Lunar New Year 2026?

 Lanterns on display for Lantern Festival in Taipei City

-Although the official date of Lantern Festival doesn’t come till the 15th day of the year (Feb 12 in 2025), some festivities begin even before Lunar New Year.
+Although the official date of Lantern Festival doesn’t come till the 15th day of the year (March 3 in 2026), some festivities begin even before Lunar New Year.

 Lantern Festival has three major components in Taiwan.
 The first is beautiful lantern displays in every city across the country.
 The dates for each city are different – some start before LNY, some around LNY, and some around Lantern Festival.
-Some of those may start in late January in 2025.

 Cherry Blossom Viewing